Wild Owl Pellets Can Be Disease Vectors February 21 2017

 Prey animals like field mice have actually learned to avoid the pellets because they are sources of infection.
 However, some of the germs in owl pellets, such as Salmonella, can also infect humans.
 That’s why all the barn owl pellets from Pellet.com are sterilized before being shipped for classroom use.

-When you’re looking for a great hands-on biology or ecology lesson for your students, it’s important to have safe materials and the best tools.
+When you’re looking for a great hands-on biology or ecology lesson for your students, it’s important to have safe owl pellet dissection tools and accessories.
 Make sure to only use owl pellets that have been sterilized and safe for human handling, like those from Pellet.com.

 Dissecting Owl Pellets: What Tools and Accessories Do You Need?
 January 18 2017

-You may be eager to have your class begin dissecting owl pellets, but you need to make sure that you have all the right equipment first.
+You may be eager to have your class begin dissecting owl pellets, but you need to make sure that you have all the right dissection supplies first.
 Find out what dissection kit tools and accessories you’ll need before you get started.

 Even if you are dissecting sterilized owl pellets, they should be handled as if they are contaminated with bacteria or viruses.
-Aside from taking safety precautions like washing their hands, your students should also make sure to wear protective gear like gloves and safety goggles.
+Aside from taking safety precautions like washing their hands, your students should also make sure to wear protective dissection supplies like disposable poly gloves and lab safety goggles.

 Tools and Containers